Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Too little recovery time between training sessions

-Based on our experience with clients and the scientific literature, muscle soreness follows a predictable pattern:
+Based on our experience with customers and scientific literature, muscle soreness follows a predictable pattern:

-- Pain during movement: Especially when stretching or tensing the affected muscle
+- Pain on movement: Especially when stretching or tensing the affected muscle

-- Pressure sensitivity: The muscle reacts sensitively to touch
+- Tenderness to pressure: The muscle reacts sensitively to touch

-- Stiffness: Limited mobility, especially in the morning
+- Stiffness: Restricted mobility, especially in the morning

 - Loss of strength: Temporary weakness of the affected muscles